Our current reality

 By their nature, these funds must keep sufficient monies on hand for cash flow purposes or dealing with future emergencies.
 It is neither prudent nor possible for the City to spend all of its contingency and reserve funds to address this shortfall.

 Consistent with other cities in the region, nearly 70% of the City’s general fund is spent on personnel.
 While all departments have slashed their budgets for items like supplies and professional services, it’s not enough savings to preclude staff cuts of some nature.

-The City has also enacted a hiring freeze, taken steps to control overtime costs, reduced all travel, furloughed part-time staff, and reduced capital projects.
+The City has also enacted a hiring freeze, taken steps to control overtime costs, removed nonessential training and travel, furloughed part-time staff, and reduced capital projects.
 Combined, these actions reduced City expenses by $4 million.
 Staff has identified an additional $2 million in other savings, such as delaying purchases for the City’s fleet and reducing or eliminating non-essential services.

 What comes next

 Staff will be providing regular updates to the City Council on the financial status of the City, with ongoing monitoring of revenues and expenditures.
 Interested community members are encouraged to sign up for the weekly Council packet email at TukwilaWA.gov/AgendaPacket.